spatialos/gdk-for-unity/docs/modules/deployment-launcher/manage-deployments.md

 The section of the Deployment Launcher window that you use to manage live deployments can be found under the **Live Deployments** label.

 Initially, the Deployment Launcher does not know of any deployments.
-It will only update its known list of deployments when requested.
+It only updates its known list of deployments when requested.

 <img src="{{assetRoot}}assets/modules/deployment-launcher/manage-deployments-empty.png" style="margin: 0 auto; width: auto; display: block;" />